sainnhe/khn/content/first-step/build-and-hack-the-linux-kernel.md

 #### Get the Source Code

-The very first question on how to build the linux kernel is where to get the source code.
+The very first question on how to build the Linux kernel is where to get the source code.
 If you google it, you may find a GitHub repository: [https://github.com/torvalds/linux](https://github.com/torvalds/linux)

 However this is simply a mirror of another upstream repository hosted on kernel.org, whose URL is [https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git)